 Information about federal, state, and local government benefits can be found on the US benefit finder website.

 Deciding What Services You Need

 The first step in finding appropriate home care service is talking to your doctor to determine what type of services you will need.
 You may only need help with preparing meals or you may require sophisticated medical care at home.
-Determining level of help required and type of services will help you find an appropriate agency.
+Determining the level of help required and the type of services will help you find an appropriate agency.

 It can be a daunting task.
 By contracting with an agency, you are allowing someone to come into your home or the home of someone you care about.
 To help ensure you are working with a reputable organization and that they provide quality care at a cost you can afford, research the organization extensively and prepare a list with important questions.
 In addition, your nurse, physician, hospital social worker, or discharge planner may recommend a reputable agency in your area.

 If it is possible, anticipate what your possible needs may be and do some research in advance.
 Planning ahead is difficult because you cannot be sure about what types of services you will need, but it will help when it comes time to make a decision.
 To help inform your decisions, educate yourself on the concerns and issues that may affect older adults, taking into consideration your own financial and health issues, including any chronic health conditions.

 The United States Department of Health and Human Services Administration on Aging provides the following 20 questions to help guide your search for a home health service provider:

 Please note, not all procedures included in this resource library are available at Allegiance Health or performed by Allegiance Health physicians.

 All EBSCO Publishing proprietary, consumer health and medical information found on this site is accredited by URAC.
 URAC's Health Web Site Accreditation Program requires compliance with 53 rigorous standards of quality and accountability, verified by independent audits.
 To send comments or feedback to our Editorial Team regarding the content please email us at HLEditorialTeam@ebscohost.com.